 On April 19, 2012, the Authority closed on a \$10,000,000 Limited Tax Obligation Note (Union Depot Project), Series 2012A through U.S. Bank.
-The loan term is five years, callable at par after three years, with interest only payments beginning August 1, 2012 and principal and interest payments beginning August 1, 2014.
-The final payment is scheduled to be made February 1, 2017.
-The loan carries an interest rate of 1.68%.
+The loan term was five years, callable at par after three years, with interest only payments beginning August 1, 2012 and principal and interest payments beginning August 1, 2014.
+The final payment was made February 1, 2017.
+The loan carried an interest rate of 1.68%.
 Loan proceeds were used to provide partial financing of construction costs to transform the Union Depot into a multi-modal transit hub and to make Central Corridor (Green Line) financial obligation payments.

 On November 19, 2012, the Authority closed on a \$10,000,000 Limited Tax Obligation Note (Union Depot Project), Series 2012B through U.S. Bank.
-The loan term is five years, callable at par after three years, with interest only payments beginning February 1, 2013 and principal and interest payments beginning August 1, 2014.
-The final payment is scheduled to be made February 1, 2017.
-The loan carries an interest rate of 1.91%.
+The loan term was five years, callable at par after three years, with interest only payments beginning February 1, 2013 and principal and interest payments beginning August 1, 2014.
+The final payment was made February 1, 2017.
+The loan carried an interest rate of 1.91%.
 Loan proceeds were used to provide partial financing of construction costs to transform the Union Depot into a multi-modal transit hub and to make Central Corridor (Green Line) financial obligation payments.